 Moqueca describes a seafood stew, flavoured with tomato, onion, green capsicum, coriander, garlic and coconut milk.
 It can be made with a mix of fish, or, as here, with camarão (prawns).
 The stew originally hails from the state of Espírito Santo, where it is called moqueca capixaba.
 This version more closely resembles what I made, mainly because the common Brazil-wide moquecas usually use a lot of palm oil in the recipe, whereas the moqueca capixaba uses olive oil.
 The stew is traditionally cooked in a clay pot, made water resistant with mangrove tree sap.
 The incorporation of coconut milk into this stew made it taste surprisingly like a Thai curry, although the other flavours helped to remind me of its Brazilian origins.
 Seafood and coconut are a match made in heaven, and this stew was no exception – the delicate sweetness of the prawns and coconut contrasted nicely with more savoury flavours.
 Perfect to be eaten with rice, or pirão, which is a paste made from the same flour as farofa.

 Picanha describes a cut of beef that is uncommon in Australia but very popular all over South America.
 It’s also known as the sirloin cap, rump cap or rump cover, and is a tender part of the rump that has a thick covering of fat.
 It is usually seasoned with plenty of salt and pepper, barbecued whole (with the fat still attached) until medium rare, then cut up into thin slices to serve.
 This cut of meat isn’t sold commonly in many parts of the world, so my best advice to those wanting to try it is do your research as to exactly what it is, then form a good relationship with a butcher and ask them to cut it for you.
 In Brazilian steakhouses (called churrascarias), picanha is cooked over charcoal on rotating skewers, along with many other types of meat including pork, lamb, chicken, chicken hearts and sausage.
 Waiters come to each table proffering these skewers and a knife, which they use to carve off slices of meat onto your plate.
 If you haven’t been to a churrascaria, you ought to visit one at your next opportunity – but make sure you’re hungry and not a vegetarian!
-I cooked my pichana on a humble gas barbecue, and served it with a side salad, farofa, baked cassava and paõ de queijo.
+I cooked my pichana on a humble charcoal barbecue, and served it with a side salad, baked cassava, grilled cheese skewers, tropeiro (beans with greens, chorizo, bacon, scrambled eggs and farofa) and paõ de queijo.
 Paõ de queijo is bread made of fine cassava starch, egg, oil and cheese, formed into small balls and baked.
 I loved this meal – the cut of meat is tender and delicious and the sides enhance the flavours even more.
 I haven’t often barbecued large pieces of meat before, generally opting for single-serve steaks, but I think I will start doing it more – it’s a good way of sealing in all the juices and getting an incredibly tender result.

 Empadão de frango